vestalux/long-haul/_posts/2017-03-24-international-affairs-the-garden.md

   Colgan tells me as we sit in the taproom of his brewery.
 image: "/DSC03100.jpg"
 ---
-In his formal life, he was the studio manager for UB40 the successful reggae-pop band that produced dozens of UK Top Singles.
+In his formal life, he was the studio manager for <a href="https://www.youtube.com/watch?v=zXt56MB-3vc">UB40</a> the successful reggae-pop band that produced dozens of UK Top Singles.
 But when Nick first came to Croatia to enjoy the sun and the spoils of coastal Dalmatia, he found a new calling.
 When a seaside bar came on the market during his holiday he took the chance and signed the lease.
 This is how <a href="http://thegarden.hr/brewery/en">The Garden</a> came to be.

 ## The Festival